-You should discuss plans to undertake this three month placement with your Educational Supervisor and make contact with one of the PHE Specialty Tutors.
+You should discuss plans to undertake this placement with your Educational Supervisor and make contact with one of the PHE Specialty Tutors.

 Health Protection Training Policy

-There is a Health Protection Training policy, available which describes arrangements for the initial three month placement, with opportunities for a further attachment and an extended specialist training pathway.
+There is a Health Protection Training policy, available which describes arrangements for the initial minimum of three month placement, with opportunities for a further attachment and an extended specialist training pathway.

 This policy also has useful appendices which you will find beneficial during your placement.

 Prior to your placement commencing, Public Health England will need to issue you with an honorary contract.
 It is important that you arrange this at least three months in advance of your placement to ensure that the contract is in place.

 Public Health England require to you to complete an honorary contract request form and submit various documents.
 Please contact the relevant Health Protection unit directly to arrange this.